boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : A description of the anonymization technique applied to a referenced Information Element within a referenced Template.
 Each technique may be applicable only to certain Information Elements and recommended only for certain Information Elements.
 Values are listed in the anonymizationTechnique registry.

 Additional Information:
-: See the anonymizationTechnique registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-anonymization-technique].
+: See the anonymizationTechnique registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-anonymization-technique]).

 ## natType